Konubinix' opinionated web of thoughts

 now = datetime.now()

-if now.weekday() in [0, 1, 3, 4]: # mon, tue, thu, fri
+if not holidays and now.weekday() in [0, 1, 3, 4]: # mon, tue, thu, fri

 schedule = school_schedule